akvo/akvo-flow-mobile/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest an idea for the akvo-flow-mobile app
-title: ''
+title: 'Feature: '
 labels: ''
 assignees: ''